 The answer is all about experimenting and trying things out.
 Where do we suspect the problems lie and why?
 We want to combine our experience of looking from code-level up with the people on the ground at the company who see issues every day.
 Then we want to make a plan of attack and be steady and systematic.
 If it doesn’t work- move on.
 If it does- why and what else can we improve with this knowledge?
 It’s painstaking work.

 Nothing is more important than the devotion to keeping this momentum of build, measure, learn, monitor, fail and keep improving.
 Perhaps most importantly, what can be done to make the life of your developers and DevOps team easier?
 Bad workflows are often at the root of ongoing business problems.

 I do come bearing some good news!

 The tools we have now for seeing the problems in our technical world are catching up with the problems our technical life is creating!
-If you combine applications like New Relic, Jenkins, Chef, Pagerduty, Jira, Slack etc, you can create some really sleek production and feedback pipelines.
-There are over 120 services on AWS that can do almost anything with.
+If you combine applications like New Relic, Jenkins, Chef, Pagerduty, Jira, Slack, etc, you can create some really sleek production and feedback pipelines.
+There are over 120 services on AWS that can do almost anything.

 We work remotely with some of the best technical teams in the world triaging issues together and solving problems with shared knowledge and it works.
 If you are willing to create an environment of experimentation you can go fast, safer, and have a better time building great products and user experiences!